newbooks/ML-Resources/README.md

 **Example procedure:**

-A step by step interactive implementation is in a Jupyter Notebook.
+- A step by step interactive implementation is in a Jupyter Notebook regression/regression.ipynb

-A working python scrip example is in regression/
+- A working python scrip example is in regression/regression.py

+They are self-explanatory.

 </details>